blue-marble/gridpath/doc/source/functionality.rst

 can help us ensure that the system we design does in fact perform as we intended (e.g. that it serves load reliably and meets policy targets).

+GridPath's architecture makes it possible for the same modules to be re-used in production-cost or capacity-expansion modeling settings, allowing for a seamless transition from one approach to the other, as datasets can be more easily reused.

 Other
 =====

+TBD

 Linear, Mixed-Integer, and Non-Linear Formulations
 ==================================================

 Depending on how modules are combined, linear, mixed-integer, and non-linear problem formulations are possible in GridPath.
+Some modules are interchangeable, with the variable domain (e.g. binary vs. continuous with 0 to 1 bounds) the only difference in the final formulation.